carltheperson/latch/README.md

 <p align="center"><b>A fast <a href="https://en.wikipedia.org/wiki/Linker_(computing)#Static_linking">static linker</a> to produce 64 bit <a href="https://en.wikipedia.org/wiki/Executable_and_Linkable_Format">ELF</a> executables</b></p>

-> [!IMPORTANT]
-> This is a **toy** project.
-[ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is quite an extensive format and only a small subset is supported.
+This is a project I made to improve my understanding of how static linking works (combining object files into executables).
+Also, to get better at parsing and producing binary formats.
+I decided the best way to achieve these things was to create my own simple linker :D

 ## Demo

-An example of compiling some C files into object files which are then linked.
+Below is an example of compiling some C files into object files, which are then linked.

 Source files in `demo/`